 We design a wide range of assessments that will help you to develop industry standard skills and knowledge.
 In your first year, the assessments consist of a combination of timed online assessments, of multiple-choice questions and short essays, practical assessments and presentations and written coursework.
 This written coursework can be in the form of reports, essays or posters, depending on the module.
 For Husbandry and Handling, there are assessed practical sessions, reflections and talks.
 For

-Scientific Data Analysis, there are quizzes based on the application of statistical software.
+For Introduction to Scientific Communication, there are quizzes based on the application of statistical software.

 In your second year, there will be some variation, depending on the optional modules chosen, but there will again be a combination of timed online assessments and written coursework.
 This coursework may take the form of essays or case studies, or be based on laboratory practical sessions.
 For Experiential Learning, you may be creating a reflective blog, while for Research Methods, you will be writing a proposal and using statistical software to analyse data.